Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Ingredients for stellar evolution models

 Hence, despite we are using the same $\Gamma_\text{e,trans}$ for all metallicities, mass loss for optically thick winds incorporates a metallicity dependence which is consistent with the intrinsic dependence on mass/luminosity.
 Even though calibration from \citet{brands22} matches with the formula of \citet{kk18} (and subsequently with their intrinsic metallicity dependence on luminosity), we adopt the intrinsic metallicity dependence on mass introduced by \citet{alex23a} to keep coherence between our adopted thin and thick winds.

 Analogous to Eq.~\ref{mdotalex22bnew} for thin winds, Eq.~\ref{mdotthick} is valid only for $T_\text{eff}\ge30$ kK.
-For thick winds at cooler temperatures, we return to V01, thus \citet{vink01} and their predicted bi-stability jump are still being implemented for all the temperature range between $10$ and $30$ kK.
+For thick winds at cooler temperatures we return to V01, thus their predicted bi-stability jump is still being implemented for all the temperature range between $10$ and $30$ kK, for both $\dot M_\text{thin}$ and $\dot M_\text{thick}$.